It was a Friday evening not too long ago.

 “At Kingsbridge Private Hospital Private GP department, I see children with fevers weekly and in the majority of cases am pleased to be able to offer parents reassurance.

-“As a mum, I appreciate that it’s difficult to assess your own children, so if you’re in any doubt, please don’t hesitate to seek a medical opinion.
+“As a mum, I appreciate that it’s difficult to assess your own children, so if in any doubt, please don’t hesitate to seek a medical opinion.

 “Early intervention is key in treating sick children.”